-Sand and silt are deposited in the middle of the river whereas fine sand and soil are deposited at the fringe of the riverbanks.
+The area forms a part of the recent formation having alluvial soil deposit which is Quaternary Alluvial Deposit.
+Sand and silt are deposited in the middle of the river whereas fine sand and soil are deposited at the fringe of the river banks.
+Soil/ alluvium varying in thickness from 0.20m to 0.60 m constitute the top horizons in the area suitable for agriculture.

-Soil/ alluvium varying in thickness from 0.20m to 0.60m m constitute the top horizons in the area suitable for agriculture.
-River Ganga meanders through the area exposing the alluvium and soil at the banks.
-Sand is found in the river bed upto a depth of more than 3.0 m.
-The major part of bed remains dry as water flows in a single stream during the nonmonsoon seasons.
-Only during rainy seasons the entire flood plain has water, when there will be no mining done.